rapidsai/rapids.ai/pip.md

 > <i class="fas fa-info-circle text-white"></i> The RAPIDS pip packages are hosted in a private repo, but will be found on public repos soon.

 > <i class="fas fa-info-circle text-white"></i> In the first release, cuDF and RMM are available.
-Experimental cuML and cuGraph wheels will be out in late September.
+Experimental cuML, cuGraph, and raft wheels will be out in late September.
 Please check back for any updates!

 ## <i class="fa-solid fa-screwdriver-wrench text-white"></i> Troubleshooting